CP Mini Split 3000Shqc-EC Horizontal QC 50 ft #19253

 CellarPro's Mini-Split 3000Shqc-EC cooling units (1/4 Ton Nominal) are engineered for wine cellars up to 600* cubic feet in both commercial and residential wine cellars.

 Our Quickconnect pre-charged hoses and plug-in power cords allow fast, easy installation by technicians or the end customer.
 The only tool required is an adjustable wrench.

 Performance testing shows that this unit maintains optimal cellar temperature and humidity conditions in extreme conditions up to 110F more effectively than similar units from competing brands.
-3000Shqc units also are significantly quieter than comparable units from other brands.
+3000Shqc-EC units use energy-efficient EC fans in the evaporator and are significantly quieter than comparable units from other brands.
 Visit our Learning Center for data tables, performance charts and product comparisons among different brands.

 - This unit is designed to separate the heat and noise from the condensing unit from interior living spaces, and can be configured to operate indoors or outdoors in extreme temperature conditions ranging from -0 to 110F.

 - This model comes fully-charged with 50-ft Quickconnect hoses, so that it can be installed by the end customer without assistance from a refrigeration technician

 - Evaporator, Condensing Unit and Flexible Quickconnect Hoses are factory-charged and shipped with R134a refrigerant.